 What about the garter and bouquet throw?
 So many opinions when this comes up.
-I’ve got a few non-traditional twists to share with you.
-Overall, this can be a lot of fun and doesn’t have to follow the old school traditions.
+I've got a few non-traditional twists to share with you.
+This can be fun and doesn't have to follow old-school traditions.
 What else?
-I’ve seen a lot of break dancing and it’s not uncommon to see some dance battles form on my dance floors.
+I've seen a lot of break dancing, and it's not uncommon to see some dance battles form on my dance floors.
 My background is that of a party DJ.
-If you want that atmosphere on the dance floor, I have you covered.
+I have you covered if you want that atmosphere on the dance floor.

 Your Last Dance & Exit

-It’s probably around 10:00 pm and I’ve seen some solid dance moves.
+It’s probably around 10:00 pm, and I’ve seen some solid dance moves.
 The energy is high and but some of your older guests have departed.
-I think it’s best to put closure on an amazing day a tiny bit early vs. a tiny bit late.
+I think it’s best to put closure on an amazing day a tiny bit early vs. a little bit late.
 I’ll call all your guests back to the dance floor for your last dance.
 We can go with a mellow love song or something more in the high-energy category.
 This is your last dance; let’s make it a memorable one.

 Your Exit: Sometimes the last dance is the final moment at a wedding.
 At others, I help set up a grand exit.
-This can incorporate traditional sparklers, (fire safety is a real concern in Nevada County), or we can go with some glow sticks, maybe some bubbles, flower petals or?
+This can incorporate traditional sparklers, (fire safety is a genuine concern in Nevada County), or we can go with some glow sticks, maybe some bubbles, flower petals or?
 This is a great photo opportunity, so make sure your pro photographer is still with us.
 Check out this blog post I wrote about private last dances LINK.

 Hotel, motel, or Holiday Inn?
 Time for the after-party.